 The Trust is a Delaware statutory trust organized on August 1, 1996.
-DBi Managed Futures Strategy ETF and DBi Hedge Strategy ETF commenced operations on September 20, 2021.
+DBi Managed Futures Strategy ETF commenced operations on September 20, 2021.
 Berkshire Dividend Growth ETF commenced operations on June 29, 2023.
 The Agreement and Declaration of Trust permits the Trust to issue an unlimited number of full and fractional shares of beneficial interest and to divide or combine the shares into a greater or lesser number of shares without thereby changing the proportionate beneficial interest in a Fund.
 Each share represents an interest in the Fund proportionately equal to the interest of each other share.
 Upon the Trust's liquidation, all shareholders would share pro rata in the net assets of the Fund available for distribution to shareholders.
-The Board has created thirteen series of shares, and may create additional series in the future, which have separate assets and liabilities.
+The Board may create additional series in the future, which have separate assets and liabilities.
 Income and operating expenses not specifically attributable to a particular Fund will be allocated fairly among the Funds by the Trustees, generally on the basis of the relative net assets of each Fund.